-Leanne and Thierry Bordelais have an internet business.
-She sells mainly environmentally friendly diapers and baby products online.
-She is very close to her family and misses living near them in Ontario.
+Leanne and Thierry Bordelais used to have an internet business.
+They sold mainly environmentally friendly diapers and baby products online.
+She remains close to her family and misses living near them in Ontario.
 But she knows that she has to make the sacrifice to protect them as well as her children.
 And her children are innocent so why make their lives miserable?

 Like it or not, Leanne Bordelais has paid her legal debt to society.
 Emotionally and socially, she is still dealing with the aftermath of her crimes.
 Most outsiders think she should have never received the deal she did but that is the way the authorities handled it and it cannot be undone.
 At least, the Justice system did not use this high profile case to boost their image and did not give in to public outcry.
 They did what they thought was right at the time and stuck to their guns.